Asiana Treks and Tours

 Entry and exit requirements at the Tribhuban International Airport in Nepal:

-Upon arrival at the entry point, all baggage undergoes declaration and clearance through customs.
-Passengers arriving at Tribhuvan International Airport (TIA) without access to goods may proceed through the Green Channel for swift clearance without luggage checks.
+Upon arrival at the entry point, all baggage is subject to declaration and customs clearance.
+Passengers arriving at Tribhuvan International Airport (TIA) without checked baggage may proceed through the Green Channel for swift clearance, bypassing luggage checks.

 Arrival Process:

-Step 1: Arrival at the Airport – Once you land, proceed to the immigration counters.
+Step 1: Arrival at the Airport – Upon arrival, proceed to the immigration counters.

 Step 2: Visa on Arrival (if applicable) – If you're from a country eligible for a visa on arrival, proceed to the visa counter.